MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/outs/scRNA_en.md

 #### 🗺️ Mapping Metrics
 - **Reads mapped to genome**
   Genome-mapped reads: Refers to the proportion of all sequencing reads that successfully align to any position in the reference genome, including unique alignments and multiple alignments.
 This metric reflects the overall effectiveness of alignment.
+Lower than expected values may indicate poor sample quality, reference genome mismatch, or sequencing quality issues.

 - **Reads mapped confidently to genome**
   Confidently genome-mapped reads: Refers to the proportion of reads that can be confidently aligned to the reference genome, mainly from unique alignments.
 For multi-mapping reads that align to both a single exonic site and one or more non-exonic sites, the exonic site is selected and these reads are also retained and counted as confident alignments.
 This metric better reflects the reliability and biological relevance of read positioning.
+Lower than expected values may indicate poor sequencing quality or reference genome mismatch.

 - **Reads mapped confidently to exonic regions** Exonic region alignment: Represents the proportion of reads confidently aligned to annotated exonic regions.
 When at least 50% of a read's sequence overlaps with exons, the read is classified as exonic alignment.